Shreevatsa123/stock-prediction-dashboard/README.md

 3. Trains a sophisticated machine learning model to predict short-term stock price movements.
 4. Presents these findings in an interactive, easy-to-use web interface.
 5. Uses a generative AI to create a human-like summary of the analysis.

-## Live Demo

-> You can view a live demo of the dashboard here: **[https://stock-prediction-dashboard-shreevatsa-agnihotri.streamlit.app/](https://stock-prediction-dashboard-shreevatsa-agnihotri.streamlit.app/)**

 ## Features